 Allergies in Rabbits

 Just like some people, rabbits can be sensitive to certain things and even have allergies that can cause them to itch or scratch.
-Usually, these allergies are environmental and not food based so changes can be made with bedding, cleaners, and air purifiers to make your rabbit more comfortable at home.
+Usually, these allergies are environmental and not food-based, so changes can be made with bedding, cleaners, and air purifiers to make your rabbit more comfortable at home.
 Rabbits can also be allergic to parasites, such as fur mites and fleas, which will make an infestation of these pests even more irritating to your pet.
-Common environmental allergens to rabbits are laundry softeners and detergents with rabbits who have blankets.
-Using softeners and detergents meant for babies or sensitive skin (fragrance-free varieties) are often best to use with rabbits who have allergies.
+Common environmental allergens to rabbits are laundry softeners and detergents with pets who have blankets.
+Using fragrance-free softeners and detergents meant for babies or sensitive skin are often best to use with rabbits who have allergies.

 Skin Irritants to Rabbits

 In addition to allergies, rabbits can also be irritated by certain items, especially if they aren't meant for rabbits.
-Shampoos, conditioners, sprays, air fresheners, etc. can all be irritants to rabbits.
-If you use a new product, such as a shampoo, and the next day your rabbit is itching, it may be because the shampoo was too harsh for your rabbit's skin.
+Shampoos, conditioners, sprays, and air fresheners can all be irritants to rabbits.
+If you use a new product, such as a shampoo, and the next day your rabbit is itching, it may be because itwas too harsh for your rabbit's skin.
 This is often seen with products meant for dogs that are used on rabbits.

 Ringworm in Rabbits

-The main cause of ringworm (as well as mites and fleas) is direct contact with another rabbit so if you decide to welcome a new rabbit into your home be sure to keep them separate from your other rabbits until you are sure they do not have an infection.
+The main cause of ringworm, as well as mites and fleas, is direct contact with another rabbit, so if you bring a new rabbit into your home, be sure to keep it separate from your other rabbits until you are sure it does not have an infection.

 Skin Infections in Rabbits

-A rabbit with urine scald, feces that has remained in prolonged contact with your rabbit's skin, and overall unclean environments may cause your rabbit to develop a skin infection.
+Urine scald, feces that has remained in prolonged contact with your rabbit's skin, and overall unclean environments may cause your rabbit to develop a skin infection.
 These infections can be itchy to your rabbit and typically need prescription medications to remedy them.
-An anti-itch spray is available that is safe to use on rabbits but if the root of the problem is not addressed they are merely providing temporary relief.
+An anti-itch spray is available that is safe to use on rabbits, but if the root of the problem is not addressed, it is merely providing temporary relief.